Prince Harry Attends Lady Gabriella Windsor’s Wedding Without Duchess Meghan

 Recently, royal expert Robert Jobson was asked about Lady Gabriella using Clogau for her wedding rings, and he said that he had doubts about the Welsh gold being used in her rings.

 “I’m not sure Welsh gold applies to distant cousins.
-There is hardly any left of it.”
+There is hardly any left of it,” he explained.

-Even Kate Middleton’s wedding ring was not made of 100% Welsh gold, as Princess Diana’s was the last to be created out of the pure metal.
+Even Kate Middleton’s wedding ring was not made of 100 percent Welsh gold, as Princess Diana’s was the last to be created out of the pure metal.